Bizum + MONEI

 With Tap to Pay on iPhone, you can securely accept contactless payments by adding a mobile payment app to your phone.
 You don’t need to purchase any extra POS hardware for this.
 Simply install the app and start selling products wherever you are using your phone to accept various payment methods.

-The technology is also available for Android and works in a similar way, but for Android devices, it's referred to as Tap to Phone (TTP).
+The technology is also available for Android and works similarly, but for Android devices, it's referred to as Tap to Phone (TTP).
 All your customers have to do is tap their smartphone or wearable (with a mobile wallet installed) over your NFC-enabled payment terminal to complete the payment.

 As long as your tablet has NFC functionalities and you have the right payment app installed, you can also accept contactless payments.
 Tablets can be especially useful in brick-and-mortar stores, where you can use them as a sales tool and collect payment at the same time.